 People in Lima definitely know how to have a good time.
 No matter what night of the week it is, there’s something fun going on in this bustling city of 10 million.
-Indulging in the nightlife a must when travelling to the Peruvian capital.
+Indulging in the nightlife is a must when traveling to the Peruvian capital.

 For the uninitiated, these can be hard to find and perhaps a bit awkward to try to attend.
 Your best bet is heading to Don Porfirio in Barranco, which is only open on Friday nights.
 You’ll have to wait in line and pay a cover charge of 25 soles ($8), but it includes a Pisco Sour and is well worth it!
 Find Don Porfirio on the map here.

 Once you’ve gotten your fill of all the awesome things to do in Lima, it’s time to set out to see more of this amazing country.
 Rather than fly straight to Cusco for your Machu Picchu trip, why not take it slow and experience some of the surrounding areas of Lima?

 A few of the nearby must-visit spots include the ruins of Pachacamac (1 hour away), Palomino Islands (located just off the coast at Callao), the fishing village of Pucusana (1 hour’ish away), and the beach destination of Punta Negra (1 hour away).